Your Rights as a Tenant in Washington State

 1. Month-to-month Rental Agreement:

-Can be in writing OR a spoken agreement.
+Can be in writing or a verbal agreement.
 If you pay any deposit or non-refundable fee, the landlord must give you a written agreement.

 You usually pay rent monthly.

-The landlord can raise rent or change rules any time after giving you written notice about changes at least 30 days before the end of a rental period.
+The landlord can change the rules after giving you written notice about changes at least 30 days before the end of a rental period.
 Example: The rental period ends on June 30.
-Landlord must give you written notice of a change before June 1.
+The landlord must give you written notice of a rule change before June 1.
+RCW 59.18.140.

 Must be in writing.

-Requires you to live there for a specific period.
+Requires you to live there for a specific period (like 1 year).

-Limits landlord’s ability to change the terms of the agreement.
+Limits the landlord’s ability to change the terms of the agreement.

-During its term, the landlord can only raise rent or change rules if you agree.
+During its term, the landlord can only change the rules if you agree.

-No. Certain terms are illegal to put in rental agreements.
+No. Certain things are illegal to put in rental agreements.
 If your agreement has any of these, you do not have to follow them.
 RCW 59.18.230.

-The landlord cannot put a term in an agreement that:
+The landlord cannot put something in an agreement that:

 Makes you give up your right to defend yourself in court against the landlord - RCW 59.18.230(2)(b)